yiisoft/yii2/docs/guide/runtime-routing.md

 3. Check if the ID refers to a module listed in the [[yii\base\Module::modules|modules]] property of the current module.
 If so, a module is created according to the configuration found in the module list, and Step 2 will be taken to handle the next part of the route under the context of the newly created module.
-4. Treat the ID as a controller ID and create a controller object.
+4. Treat the ID as a [controller ID](structure-controllers.md#controller-ids) and create a controller object.
 Do the next step with the rest part of the route.
 5. The controller looks for the current ID in its [[yii\base\Controller::actions()|action map]].
 If found, it creates an action according to the configuration found in the map.
-Otherwise, the controller will attempt to create an inline action which is defined by an action method corresponding to the current ID.
+Otherwise, the controller will attempt to create an inline action which is defined by an action method corresponding to the current [action ID](structure-controllers.md#action-ids).

 Among the above steps, if any error occurs, a [[yii\web\NotFoundHttpException]] will be thrown, indicating the failure of the routing process.